-- [1] The year 2009 was doubly important for the firm of Wedgwood.
-It marked the 250th anniversary of Josiah Wedgwood's first setting up in business on his own, on the 1st of May 1759 at the Ivy House works at Burslem in Staffordshire; and a critical stage in the collapse of the firm as an independent ceramic manufacturer.
-This short monograph grew out of lectures I gave, in anticipation of the anniversary, to the Wedgwood Society of Great Britain in 2007 and the Morley College Ceramic Circle (now the London Ceramic Circle at Morley College) in 2008.
-A shorter version was published by the Wedgwood Society (Newfield 2009). - [2] From 1547, when Ivan IV, Grand Prince of Muscovy ('Ivan the Terrible')1530-84), assumed the title of Tsar, all the rulers of Russia bore that title until, in 1721, Peter the Great was acclaimed 'Imperator [Emperor] of all the Russias', and bore that title for the last four years of his life.
-The new title, and Imperatrina for woman rulers and consorts, was then borne by all his successors, though the titles Tsar and Tsarina remained in use.
-The first reigning Empress was Peter's second wife, Catherine (1684-1727).
-On Peter's death she had been elected to succeed him, though she was related to the imperial family only by marriage.
+- [1] The year 2009 marked both the 250th anniversary of Josiah Wedgwood's first setting up in business on his own account, on the 1st of May 1759 at the Ivy House works at Burslem in Staffordshire, and a critical stage in the collapse of the firm of Wedgwood as a ceramic manufacturer.
+This monograph grew out of lectures I gave in anticipation of the 250th anniversary to the Wedgwood Society of Great Britain in 2007 and Morley College Ceramic Circle (now the London Ceramic Circle) in 2008.
+A shorter version was published by the Wedgwood Society (Newfield 2009). - [2] From 1547, when Ivan IV, Grand Prince of Muscovy ('Ivan the Terrible'; 1530-84), assumed the title of Tsar, all the rulers of Russia bore that title until, in 1721, Peter the Great was acclaimed 'Imperator [Emperor] of all the Russias', and bore that title for the last four years of his life.
+The new title, and Imperatrina for woman rulers and consorts, was then borne by all his successors, though the titles Tsar and Tsarina have remained in popular use.
+The first woman to rule the empire was Peter's second wife, Catherine (1684-1727).
+On Peter's death she had been elected to succeed him, as reigning Empress, though she was related to the imperial family only by marriage.
 Her succession created a precedent from which a princess of the small German principality of Anhalt-Zerbst later benefited.
-In 1745 this princess, Sophie Friederike Auguste, aged only 16, was received into the Orthodox church, renamed Ekaterina (Catherine), and married by arrangement to the heir to the Russian throne, a grandson of Peter the Great, also called Peter.
-Years later much happened quickly (all dates N.S.): on 5 January 1762 Empress Elizabeth died and Peter became Emperor; on 9 July, he was forced to abdicate and his young wife was proclaimed (reigning) Empress Catherine II in his stead; on 17 July, he was dead, allegedly murdered; and on 22 September she was ceremonially crowned.
-Her being a woman would not in itself have impeded her accession, since at this time both court and country had become accustomed to woman rulers, empresses having ruled Russia for 33 of the 37 years since the death of Peter the Great: Catherine I (1725-27), Anna (1730-40) and Elizabeth (1741-62).
+In 1745 this princess, Sophie Friederike Auguste, aged only 16 and renamed Ekaterina (Catherine), was married by arrangement to the heir to the Russian throne, a grandson of Peter the Great, also called Peter.
+Some years later, in 1762, much happened quickly (all dates N.S.): on 5

+January, Peter succeeded as Emperor; on 9 July, he was forced to abdicate and Catherine, his young wife, was proclaimed reigning Empress; on 17 July, he was dead, allegedly murdered; and on 22 September she was ceremonially crowned.
+Bear in mind that at this time both court and country had become accustomed to woman rulers, empresses having ruled for 33 of the 37 years since the death of Peter the Great: Catherine I (1725-27), Anna (1730-40) and Elizabeth (1741-62).